akunna1/Census-Analysis-Robeson-County/README.md

 # Robeson County Census Data Analysis

-This project analyzes census data from Robeson County, North Carolina, focusing on household income, racial distribution, and concentrations of air pollutants such as NO, SO₂, and CO.
+This project analyzes census data from Robeson County, North Carolina 🗺️, focusing on household income, racial distribution, and concentrations of air pollutants such as NO, SO₂, and CO.
 The analysis leverages spatial data techniques and visualization to uncover demographic and environmental patterns within the county.

 ---